Review: La Dueña Petit Robusto (Prerelease)

 • Final smoking time for all samples averaged about one hour and 10 minutes.

-The Bottom Line: Because of our review schedule, I was able to smoke five samples of these over a period of about a week and each one I smoked got a little better then the last.
-Although this line has most of the classic flavors of Tatuaje profile, which isn’t shocking given the dominance of Connecticut Broadleaf in the blend, it is definitely its own blend, both flavor and strength wise.
+Because of our review schedule, I was able to smoke five samples of these over a period of about a week and each one I smoked got a little better then the last.
+Although this line has most of the classic flavors of Tatuaje profile, which isn't shocking given the dominance of Connecticut Broadleaf in the blend, it is definitely its own blend, both flavor and strength wise.
 La Dueña is nicely balanced and the sweetness that was present, albeit in different forms, throughout the cigar was a welcome part of the profile and the flavors do shift noticeably between thirds.
 Strength-wise, this is a medium at best, and could easily be smoked as the first cigar of the day with a strong espresso, as I did.
-This is not the best, strongest or most complex cigar Pete has put out by any means, but it is very, very good.
-If you like the Connecticut Broadleaf sweet/earthy/gritty profile like I do, I predict you are going to love this cigar, especially if the prices that are being considered remain the same.
+This is not the best, strongest or most complex cigar Johnson has put out by any means, but it is very, very good.
+If you like the Connecticut broadleaf sweet/earthy/gritty profile like I do, I predict you are going to love this cigar, especially if the prices that are being considered remain the same.